TOP 18 FESTIVALS OF INDIA – A COMPLETE GUIDE

-Then, listening to the fables of the two brothers, who accidentally spelled each-other, will serve the purpose.
+Then, listening to the fables of the two brothers, who accidentally spelled each other, will serve the purpose.
 Not enough for your theological appetite?
 Then, a dip in the holy river Ganges will just work in your favor.

 You will get to touch and feed the mighty elephant while the auction goes on and don’t even get us started on the jeweled items that they will be showing off.
-Even the glimpse of it is just too priceless!
+Even a glimpse of it is just too priceless!

 Loving Bihar already?
 Well, then there is a truckload of stories waiting for you.
 Read more about Bihar.